dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-I tested out the smart mask on the last image of the purple orchid.
-It turned out pretty good but there still isn't that great for what i actually want.
-I think that it would be best ot use the oiginal mask instead of this as I like the one I made better.
-This turned out to look okay it covered what I want but just too much and it I just want the flowers.
+This is my final image for the first piece.
+I like how the flowers look like they are made out of crystals and that the hanging stems of the flowers look like shards of shattered galss falling down.
+The colouring with the opacity makes it looks really interesting and pretty.
+The background I like how it looks like hairs and get gradually lighter as you go down.
+Overall I an pretty happy with this first image.
+I increased the staturation a but to make it so that the glass was more vibrant and I think that it worked out well as it shines almost in a way like crystals.